-OBJECTIVE: To examine the epidemiology/time-trends/outcomes of serious infections and type in people with vasculitis in the U.S. METHODS: We identified people with vasculitis hospitalized with a primary diagnosis of pneumonia, sepsis/bacteremia, urinary tract infection (UTI), skin and soft tissue infections (SSTI), or opportunistic infections (OI) in the 1998–2016 U.S. National Inpatient Sample.
-We used adjusted logistic regression to examine the predictors of hospital stay >3 days, total hospital charges >median, discharge to non-home setting, and in-hospital mortality.
-RESULTS: We noted 111,345 serious infections in people with vasculitis (14% of all vasculitis hospitalizations).
-The mean age was 67.3 years, Deyo-Charlson comorbidity score was ≥2 in 54%, 37% were males, 67% white.
-Serious infection hospitalization rate per 100,000 NIS claims in 1998–2000 versus 2015–2016 (and increase) in people with vasculitis were as follows: Overall, 12.14 to 25.15 (2.1-fold); OI, 0.78 vs. 0.83 (1.1-fold); SSTI, 1.38 versus 2.52 (1.8-fold); UTI, 0.35 versus 1.48 (4.2-fold); pneumonia, 7.10 vs. 6.23 (0.9-fold); and sepsis, 2.53 vs. 14.10 (5.6-fold).
-Pneumonia was the most common serious infection (58%) in 1998-2000, versus sepsis (56%) in 2015-2016.
-Sepsis, older age, Deyo-Charlson index ≥2, urban hospital, or medium/large hospital bed size, were associated with higher healthcare utilization and in-hospital mortality; Northeast region, Medicare and Medicaid payer type were associated with higher healthcare utilization.
-CONCLUSIONS: Hospitalized serious infection rates are increasing in vasculitis, except pneumonia.
+Objective: To examine the epidemiology, time trends, and outcomes and types of serious infections in people with vasculitis in the US.
+Methods: We identified people with vasculitis who were hospitalized with a primary diagnosis of pneumonia, sepsis/bacteremia, urinary tract infection (UTI), skin and soft tissue infections, or opportunistic infections in the 1998–2016 US National Inpatient Sample.
+We used adjusted logistic regression to examine the predictors of a hospital stay >3 days, total hospital charges greater than the median, discharge to a non-home setting, and in-hospital mortality.
+Results: We noted 111,345 serious infections in patients with vasculitis (14% of all vasculitis hospitalizations).
+Among the patients, the mean age was 67.3 years, the Deyo-Charlson comorbidity index score was ≥2 in 54%, 37% were male, and 67% were White.
+The serious infection hospitalization rate per 100,000 US National Inpatient Sample claims in 1998–2000 versus 2015–2016 (and rates of increase) in patients with vasculitis was as follows: overall, 12.14 versus 25.15 (2.1-fold); opportunistic infections, 0.78 versus 0.83 (1.1-fold); skin and soft tissue infections, 1.38 versus 2.52 (1.8-fold); UTI, 0.35 versus 1.48 (4.2-fold); pneumonia, 7.10 versus 6.23 (0.9-fold); and sepsis, 2.53 versus 14.10 (5.6-fold).
+Pneumonia was the most common serious infection in 1998–2000 (58%) versus sepsis in 2015–2016 (56%).
+Sepsis, older age, Deyo-Charlson comorbidity index score of ≥2, urban hospital, or medium/large hospital (by number of beds) were associated with higher health care utilization and in-hospital mortality rates; Northeast region and Medicare and Medicaid payer type were associated with higher rates of health care utilization.
+Conclusion: Serious infection hospitalization rates are increasing in patients with vasculitis except among those with pneumonia.
 Sepsis was the most common serious infection in 2015–2016.
-Several patient and hospital factors are associated with healthcare utilization and mortality in serious infection hospitalization in vasculitis.
+Several patient and hospital factors are associated with health care utilization and mortality in serious infection hospitalization in vasculitis.